 This posting is part 4 in the 5-part series on the future energy crisis we are likely facing.
 Here are parts one, two, and three.
 My research to try and establish facts about oil supply and demand led to many dead-ends where you must take the information at face value and hope that it is true.
-For example, we’ve all heard (again) about tanker-fulls of unsold crude oil floating around the world.
-Ultimately, this information is based on hearsay.
+For example, we’ve all heard (again) about tanker-fulls of unsold crude oil floating around the world, but ultimately, this information was based on hearsay.
 For example, Bloomberg reported how oil companies are seeking supertankers to store 20 million barrels of crude oil [i] (that sounds like a lot, but it represents only a few hours’ worth of global demand).

 Bloomberg got this information from a Greek shipping company – essentially, some dude just said so!
 But this bit of information was picked up by numerous analysts and treated categorically as a fact to explain the oil supply glut.
 This reminded me of Thomas Friedman’s story about how he filed temperature reports for Beirut as a correspondent for the New York Times [ii]: